eva0034/vortex-ford-plymouth-theme/README.txt

   CUSTOMIZING BACKGROUND COLOR:

-  1)  open the file called "bg.png" and situated inside the "vortex-ubuntu" folder in any image editor of your choice
+  1)  open the file called "bg.png" and situated inside the "vortex-debian" folder in any image editor of your choice

   2)  fill the image with the color you want as background

-  3)  save changes ensuring to NOT change neither the file name ("bg.png") neither his parent folder ("vortex-ubuntu")
+  3)  save changes ensuring to NOT change neither the file name ("bg.png") neither his parent folder ("vortex-debian")

   4)  proceed to installation following the "INSTALLATION:" instruction at the top of this file